Desmond Leslie has set up a nightclub and restaurant on the grounds of the Castle Leslie Estate.

-Upon taking over the running of Castle Leslie three years ago, with his father’s blessing, Desmond turned the estate manager’s house into a country club complete with discotheque and restaurant.
-This is the beginning of a bigger project and Desmond plans to renovate 12 rooms, turn the stable court into a holiday lodge and have water skiing and sailing on the lake.
+Upon taking over the running of Castle Leslie three years ago, with his father’s blessing, Desmond Leslie turned the estate manager’s house into a country club complete with discotheque and restaurant.
+This is the beginning of a bigger project and he plans to renovate 12 rooms, turn the stable court into a holiday lodge and have water skiing and sailing on the lake.

 This is a depressed area and I’m doing my best to un-depress it with a bit of fun.